Facebook Pixel

 What are the attendance requirements for online programs?

-Students are required to attend all synchronous meetings, and missing these meetings will be documented as an unexcused absence (and parents will be notified).
+Students are required to attend all synchronous meetings.
+Missing these meetings will be documented as an unexcused absence (and parents will be notified).

 Are there midterm and final exams?
 Group projects?